The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Rondale Moore 2021 NFL Draft profile.

 Size: 5-foot-9, 180 pounds

 2019 Stats: 29 receptions, 387 receiving yards, two touchdowns catches, 13.3 yards per catch (in 4 games played)

-Moore only played 17 career games at Purdue, over two seasons, but decided to sit out the 2020 season and prepare for the draft.
-He had big games over his career, which has helped make it possible for him to sit out the season and still be drafted highly.
+Moore only played 20 career games at Purdue, over three seasons, but decided to declare for the 2021 NFL Draft.
+He had big games over his career, which has helped make it possible for him to be a coveted wide receiver.